2018 HONOREES & PRESENTERS

 Gigi is undoubtedly best known for her role as Chiana on the science fiction TV series Farscape.
 She originally was hired for only one episode, but by the beginning of Season 2, she was promoted to be a series regular on the show, appearing in total of 68 episodes.
 Guest starring roles on TV, include “The Lost World”, “BeastMaster” and popular Australian TV shows such as “The Secret Life of Us” and “Stingers”.
 She starred as the female lead in the critically acclaimed Australian Drama/Thriller “Last Train to Freo” and was nominated for a Best Actress in a Lead Role by the Film Critics Circle of Australia.
 She also had a supporting role in the USA Network TV miniseries “The Starter Wife” and became a regular on the Aussie T.V. series “Rescue Special Ops”.
 Most recently, Gigi hosted “Jim Henson’s Creature Shop Challenge” on the SyFy Channel.
 As a child, Gigi Edgley performed both in and out of school.
 She became mainly interested in acting and had her first professional theatrical engagement at the Twelfth Night Theater.
 She earned a Bachelor of Arts degree from the Queensland University of Technology and she began acting steadily in Australia on T.V.
 As a believer in the school of method acting, Gigi has developed a broad set of skills and experiences for her roles.
 She is proficient in ballet, jazz, character dance, singing, and martial arts.

 Ken Davitian was born in Los Angeles, to an Armenian-American family in Montebello.
+Davitian worked in his father’s waste management company until graduating from Whittier College.
 He is an actor and producer, known for the feature films, “Borat: Cultural Learnings of America for Make Benefit Glorious Nation of Kazakhstan” ,“The Artist” and “Meet the Spartans”.
 Television credits include a recurring role on “Ray Donovan” and guest-starring roles on “Hawaii: Five-O”, “Two and a Half Men” and “It’s Always Sunny in Philadelphia” to name a few.
-Davitian was the Winner of the “Best Villain - Feature” award for “Abstraction” at the “Action On Film International Film Festival” and says his teenage idol was Burt Reynolds, who greatly influenced his choice of becoming an actor.
-We are pleased to once again have Ken as an awards presenter this year.
+Davitian was the Winner of the “Best Villain - Feature” award for “Abstraction” at the Action On Film International Film Festival and says his teenage idol was Burt Reynolds, who greatly influenced his choice of becoming an actor.